Gary Gulman: 2019–present: The Great Depresh

 Since January 1, 2019, Gulman has been posting daily tips for aspiring comedians on his Twitter feed.
 In fall 2019, he was interviewed on both Conan and Late Night with Seth Meyers.

-Gulman recorded a HBO special in June 2019, entitled The Great Depresh.
+Gulman recorded a HBO special in June 2019, titled The Great Depresh.
 Judd Apatow served as executive producer.
 The special premiered on October 5, 2019, and sees Gulman opening up about his depression, anxiety and hospitalization.
 He has described the show as "a hybrid, where I do some documentary about my recovery, treatment, and my hospitalization, and then I do stand-up surrounding that."
 It includes conversations with his wife Sadé, his psychiatrist Dr. Richard Friedman, and his mother Barbara, who asked "if Judd Apatow could make her look thinner".
 Gulman has stated he had "retired from life" because of his crippling depression for more than two years before recovering through treatment and medication.
 However, he felt very anxious and sad when he got back on stage, and his way of dealing with that was to joke about it, leading to the idea for the special.
 Gulman credits his psychiatrist with guiding him through medication, treatment and hospitalization, which he was particularly terrified of because all he knew about it previously were the negative depictions of hospitalization like One Flew Over the Cuckoo's Nest and Girl, Interrupted.
 He has stated that his hospitalization actually "turned out very ordinary, and so helpful" and he hopes that sharing his experience will help to destigmatize medication and therapy.

 In 2019, Gulman had a small role as a comedian in the film Joker.

 His first book, Misfit: Growing Up Awkward in the '80s (Flatiron Books), was released on September 19, 2023.